 Why it's a winner: Squats work several muscle groups -- your quadriceps ("quads"), hamstrings, and gluteals ("glutes") -- at the same time.

 How to: Keep your feet shoulder-width apart and your back straight.
 Bend your knees and lower your rear as if you were sitting down in a chair.
 Keep your knees right over your ankles.
+Add dumbbells once you can do at least 12 reps with good form.

 Practice with a real chair to master this move.
 First, sit all the way down in the chair and stand back up.
 Next, barely touch the chair's seat before standing back up.
 Work up to doing the squats without a chair, keeping the same form.